tataata/taniaabanina.com/index.md

 ## Beliefs
 - people matter
 - health is contagious
-- kindness and opennes
+- kindness and curiosity

 ## Intentions
-- continuous learning
+- continual learning
 - spreading good and laughing together
 - creation of stimulating dynamics for individuals and groups